Intermediate Times Dilemma for Open Quantum System: Filtered Approximation to The Refined Weak Coupling Limit: Approximations of cumulant equation

+In Fig.~\ref{fig:Ev_qutrit2}, we observe that in the case of the qutrit-boson system, the dynamics provided by $\star\star$-approximation is close to the dynamics given by the FA equation\footnote{Parameters employed in Fig.~\ref{fig:Ev_qutrit2} are beyond the weak-coupling regime, obtained curves might significantly differ from the exact solution.}.
+Indeed, $\star\star$-approximation interpolates between the quasi- and fully-secular Markovian master equations in the same way as the FA equation.
+As the spectral density function $J(\Omega)=\alpha \Omega$ has no explicit cutoff, the $\star\star$-approximation can be considered to be ''cutoff stable'' approximation to the refined weak coupling limit.
+However, at low temperatures, the evolution given by the $\star\star$-approximation is expected to be Markovian since, at these conditions, solely the Markovian ''vacuum'' component persists.

-We conclude this Section with the following remark. \begin{remark} The derived regularizations free us from choosing the cut-off frequency or cut-off profile (e.g., Drude or exponential), but not from the pure existence of it.
-The result obtained is only due to a mathematical trick in the limiting procedure that we employed.
-In fact, a cut-off frequency was still taken into account.
-Therefore, we are not allowed to think there is no cut-off at all.
-This kind of reasoning is consistent with Davies's weak coupling approach. \end{remark}
+We conclude this Section with the following remark. \begin{remark} The derived approximations are ``cutoff stable'', i.e., the equations we propose are sensitive to the spectral density (and cutoff) profile but integrals in the Kossakowski matrix do not diverge if one considers the limit $\omega_c \to + \infty$.
+This modification was only possible by considering that the cutoff frequency exists but might be arbitrary large.
+Therefore, we are not allowed to think there is no cutoff at all.
+This kind of reasoning is consistent with Davies's weak coupling approach as finite lifetime of (two point) reservoir's correlations functions yields frequency cutoff for its spectral density. \end{remark}

+\begin{remark} At (global) temperature $T=0$, both in FA equation and in $\star\star$-approximation only the spontaneous emission persists.
+Therefore, in the case of a two-level system at these conditions, the dynamics of FA equation and $\star\star$-approximation are equivalent to dynamics described by the (renormalized) Davies-GKSL equation. \end{remark}